uc-msft/working/SQL2019BDC-Unstaged/SQL2019BDC/01 - The Big Data Landscape.md

 In this section you will learn more about the designs of two primary operating systems (Microsoft Windows and Linux) and how they are suited to working with Big Data.

-<i>NOTE: This is not meant to be a comprehensive discussion of the merits of an operating system or ecostrcuture.
+<i>NOTE: This is not meant to be a comprehensive discussion of the merits of an operating system or ecostrucuture.
 The goal is to understand the salient features in each architecture as they pertain to processing large sets of data.</i>

 When working with large-scale, distributed data processing systems, there are two primary concepts to keep in mind: You should move as much processing to the data location as possible, and the second is that the storage system should be abstracted so that the code does not have to determine where to get its data from each node.
 Both Windows and Linux have specific attributes to keep in mind as you select hardware, drivers, and configurations for your systems.

 <h3>Storage</h3>

-The general rules for storage in a distributed data processing environment are that the disks should be as fast as possible, you should optimize for the best number of nodes that will store and process the data, and that the abstraction system (in the case of SQL Server BDC, this is HDFS in many casees) be at the latest version and optimized settings.
+The general rules for storage in a distributed data processing environment are that the disks should be as fast as possible, you should optimize for the best number of nodes that will store and process the data, and that the abstraction system (in the case of SQL Server BDC, this is HDFS in many cases) be at the latest version and optimized settings.

 For general concepts for Windows storage see the following resources: